SambaCommunications/Samba-iOS-SDK/README.md

 self.adManager?.loadAd()
 ```

 After the ad is loaded, you can show it.
 However, we recommend you to check if the ad is ready before you try to do this.
-If you would like to make some configurations to your app (for example disabling the sound or stopping some timers), here might be a good place to do it.
+If you would like to make some adjustments (for example disabling the sound or stopping some timers) here might be a good place to do so.

 ```
 if self.adManager?.isReady {